 - Some teaching habits or advice are actually counterproductive to the students’ learning.

-- Some teaching habits or advice, despite being effective at teaching one skill, have unintended negative side effects.
+- Some teaching habits or advice, despite being effective at teaching one skill, have unintended negative side effects on another skill.

 - Some advice is not as clear and apparent as the teacher assumes, and is misinterpreted.